silverbulletmd/silverbullet/website/Slash Templates.md

 Slash templates allow you to define custom [[Slash Commands]] that expand “snippet style” templates inline.

 # Definition
 You can define a slash template by creating a [[Templates|template page]] with a template tag and `trigger` attribute.
+If you’d like to (temporarily) disable the template, you can set the `enabled` attribute to `false`.

 Example: